REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Introduction

-This raises the question: \textit{\textbf{Can we develop a framework that efficiently identifies discrepancies in historical requests and effectively addresses the online user queries through VLM-based understanding and reasoning?}} In response, we propose \textbf{REVISION}, which first leverages VLMs to accomplish two synergistic stages: efficient \textbf{offline} intent mining from historical requests and effective real-time strategy optimization through flexible dispatch for \textbf{online} user queries.
+We thus ask: \textit{\textbf{Can we develop a framework that efficiently identifies discrepancies in historical requests and effectively addresses online user queries through Vision language model(VLM)\cite{vlm-survey}-based understanding and reasoning?}} In response, we propose \textbf{REVISION}, first leveraging VLMs for two synergistic stages: efficient \textbf{offline} intent mining from historical requests and real-time \textbf{online} strategy optimization through flexible dispatch.

-\textbf{1) Offline Stage.} We conduct a large-scale analysis of historical no-click requests.
-We design a periodically executed data pipeline that aggregates similar no-click queries and associates them with actionable platform strategies.
-Based on Qwen2.5VL-72B, we first extract visual features from queries and their corresponding retrieved products.
-Product attributes such as price and title are then integrated and fed into Qwen2.5VL to generate preliminary optimization suggestions for both user-side and platform-side strategies.
-Furthermore, leveraging the advanced reasoning capability of Qwen3-30B-A3B~\cite{qwen3}, we refine these suggestions by incorporating detailed visual information, richer product attributes, and manually defined rules, yielding actionable optimization signals.
+\textbf{1) Offline Stage.} We design a periodically executed pipeline that aggregates similar no-click queries and associates them with actionable platform strategies.
+Based on Qwen2.5VL-72B~\cite{qwen25vl}, we extract visual features from queries and their corresponding retrieved products, integrate product attributes (price, title), and generate preliminary optimization suggestions for both user-side and platform-side strategies.
+Furthermore, leveraging the advanced reasoning capability of Qwen3-30B-A3B~\cite{qwen3}, we refine these suggestions with detailed visual information, richer product attributes, and manually defined rules, yielding actionable optimization signals.
 The offline mining results provide insights for improving existing tools and inspire the design of optimization strategies.